HL7/davinci-dtr/input/pagecontent/specification.md

   </tr>
   <tr>
     <td>Payers will need to write CQL and/or leverage advanced Questionnaire logic elements for both rules as well as data pre-population</td>
-    <td>Payers will need to write CQL for data pre-population only (though will need to express rules in some programming/configuration language of their choice)</td>
+    <td>Payers will need to write CQL for data pre-population only (though they will need to express rules in some programming/configuration language of their choice)</td>
   </tr>
   <tr>
     <td>Rules that require accessing other payer systems or logic not expressible in CQL cannot be expressed.</td>